fyndoc/vms/docs/task-manager/extra/reassign.md

 ## Steps to Reassign a Task

-1. Go to the **Tasks** menu of your organisation.
+1. Go to the **Tasks** menu of your organization.
 It shows a list of all the tasks you created.

 2. Click on the task you wish to reassign.
 A **Task Detail** page would open.